-- reaching of the term of the agreement without renewal; - by the initiation of an eviction proceeding by the landowner in the event that the tenant fails to comply with payment obligations; - mutual consent among the parties; - the destruction of the leased property; - in the event the tenant uses the property for a different function than agreed upon in the lease agreement, and only in the event that such situation negatively affects the landowner: - in the event that the tenant subleases the property in whole or part if the lease agreement expressly prohibited subleasing; - if the tenant performs modifications to the property; and - renewal or extension of the lease period must be mutually agreed upon by the parties.
+- reaching of the term of the agreement without renewal; - by the initiation of an eviction proceeding by the landlord in the event that the tenant fails to comply with payment obligations; - mutual consent among the parties; - the destruction of the leased property; - in the event the tenant uses the property for a different function than agreed upon in the lease agreement, and only in the event that such situation negatively affects the landlord; - · in the event that the tenant subleases the property in whole or part if the lease agreement expressly prohibits subleasing; and - if the tenant performs modifications to the property.

 Usually, termination terms provide that the noncompliant party is forced to pay a penalty for the early termination.
-Furthermore, compensation for termination must be contractually agreed upon by the parties.
+Furthermore, compensation for termination must be contractually agreed by the parties.